laurentmuller/fpdf2-make-font/README.md

 The third parameter indicates whether the font should be embedded in the PDF or not.
 When a font is not embedded, it is searched in the system.
-The advantage is that the PDF file is smaller; on the other hand, if it is not available, then a substitution font is used.
-So you should ensure that the needed font is installed on the client systems.
+The advantage is that the PDF file is smaller; but if it is not available, then a substitution font is used.
+So you should ensure that the required font is installed on the client systems.
 Embedding is the recommended option to guarantee a correct rendering.